Concavity and Unimodality of Expected Revenue under Discrete Willingness to Pay Distributions, Production and Operations Management

 Most pricing and revenue management models have at their core an optimization problem; one needs to determine the optimal price or quantity to maximize a profit or revenue function.
-To ensure the tractability, conditions that assure the objective function has a unique solution are enormously helpful.
-So far, several technical assumptions have been proposed for the continuous case, but little attention is given to the discrete counterpart despite its prevalence in practice.
-Thus, this paper aims to develop new technical assumptions, built upon relevant economic concepts, to guarantee the tractability for revenue management models in discrete settings.
-In particular, we present two sufficient conditions for the revenue function to be concave, in terms of quantity or price and propose a discrete version of increasingly generalized failure rate (IGFR) which leads to a monotone elasticity condition.
-Our extension has appropriate economic interpretation and offers comparable properties to those of the continuous version.
-Finally, we show the IGFR property for several discrete distributions.
+To ensure tractability, conditions that assure the objective function has a unique solution are enormously helpful.
+So far, several technical assumptions have been proposed for the continuous case, but comparatively little attention has been given to the discrete counterpart despite its prevalence in practice.
+Thus, this study aims to develop new technical assumptions, built upon relevant economic concepts, to guarantee the tractability of revenue management models in discrete settings.
+In particular, we present two sufficient conditions for the revenue function to be concave, in terms of quantity or price and propose a condition for the revenue function to be unimodal, called discrete increasing generalized failure rate (IGFR).
+Our definition has an appropriate economic interpretation and offers comparable properties to those of the continuous version.
+Finally, we show the discrete IGFR property holds for several discrete distributions.

 Lariviere, Martin, Zuo-Jun (Max) Shen, and Anh Ninh.
 2020.
 Concavity and Unimodality of Expected Revenue under Discrete Willingness to Pay Distributions.
 Production and Operations Management.
 29(3): 788-796.LINK